Best Things to do in Dubai in Summer

 You can ice skate but did you know you can also ski in Dubai?
 Yes, as often some of the great places the ski hall is located in the mall and if it is too hot outside just head to the Mall of Emirates and get a day ticket to spend a day at the in the air-conditioned ski hall.

-Whether you take skiing lessons, rolling down the Giant Ball run, sliding down with tube slides – there is even more to do there.
-There is even an chairlift – so it feels a bit like skiing outdoors 🙂
+Whether you take skiing lessons, rolling down the Giant Ball run, sliding down with tube slides – there is, even more, to do there.
+There is even a chairlift – so it feels a bit like skiing outdoors 🙂 While I would not do it myself in the winter months in Dubai, this is a nice place to spend time in the summer months in Dubai.
+Find out more about packages and rates here.

 Looking for more ideas on things to do throughout the year?
 Read my tips for 50 things to do in Dubai